ashmit27j/ashmit27j.github.io/README.md

 # Portfolio Website

 Welcome to my portfolio!
-This site showcases my projects and skills as I work towards becoming a full-stack web developer.
+Here, I showcase my journey in web development, highlighting my projects, skills, and dedication to mastering full-stack development.

 ---

 ## About Me

-I'm an aspiring full-stack web developer with a solid foundation in web design, basic JavaScript, HTML, and CSS.
-I've also worked extensively with frameworks like Tailwind CSS, Bootstrap, and React.
-My background includes experience in multiple programming languages and continuous learning in web technologies to refine my skills.
+I’m an aspiring full-stack web developer with a strong foundation in web design, JavaScript, HTML, and CSS.
+My experience extends to frameworks like Tailwind CSS, Bootstrap, and React.
+I’m skilled in multiple programming languages and am continually expanding my knowledge in modern web technologies to further enhance my abilities.

 ---